Online appointment requests allow your clients to view your availability and book online.

 Other options on this page include:

-- Allowing new clients to book online, selecting if you would like to request a credit card to book, setting how far in advance your clients can book, and setting the time limit for booking appointments online to prompt a client to Call-to-Book.
+- Allowing new clients to book online, selecting if you would like to request a credit card to book, setting how far in advance your clients can book, and setting the time limit for booking appointments online to prompt a client to Call-to-Request.

 Note: You can learn more about Stripe by viewing this guide: Getting started with Online Payments in SimplePractice.

 - You can also limit how far in advance clients can request appointments.
 The default is set to 3 months, but you can extend that to 6 months or even as little as 1 week out.
 This means that clients will only be able to book an appointment as far into the future as you have limited.

 - In addition, you can set the time range where clients will need to Call-to-Request.
 The default is within 24 hours, but you can set this to as little as one hour or as far out as 5 days.
 You’ll also be able to set service codes to be Call-to-Request always.

 - When you make changes to this page, always make sure to click Save.
 You can always make changes to the settings above to figure out which settings work best for you.

 Important: If you've already enabled Client Portal access for your clients and you enable online appointment requests afterwards, you'll need to update each client's settings to allow them to book online.
 To do this: